 - Institutions of American government (PBPL 251, PBPL 264, PBPL 303, POLS 309, POLS 355, or another appropriate course approved in advance by the program director)

 Concentrations (three courses and a one-credit academic internship): All students must select one of the concentrations specified below and take three courses from an approved list that are chosen in consultation with their adviser.
 Students must also complete an integrated internship in their area of concentration.
 One senior thesis credit may count as a concentration course.

 - Health policy

 Alternatively, students may, with the approval of their adviser and the director of the program, pursue a self-designed concentration.

-Senior seminar—All students will take the 400-level current issues senior seminar, which serves as the senior exercise.
+Senior seminar: All students will take the 400-level senior seminar, which serves as the senior exercise.
 The specific topics for the seminar will vary from year to year.

-Study away—While there are many general programs of foreign study available to Trinity students, public policy majors interested in foreign study should be aware of The Swedish Program at Stockholm University, which was specially created “to develop an understanding of how organizations and public policy in Sweden address economic, political, and social issues relevant to all Western industrial societies.”
-The Center for European Studies—Study Europe in Maastricht also has a particularly rich offering of courses in social science and public policy.
-Students should refer to updated study-abroad listings available at the International Programs Office for additional information.
+Study away: While there are many general programs of foreign study available to Trinity students, public policy majors interested in foreign study should be aware of The Swedish Program at Stockholm University, which was specially created “to develop an understanding of how organizations and public policy in Sweden address economic, political, and social issues relevant to all Western industrial societies.”
+The Center for European Studies at Maastricht, the Danish Institute for Study Abroad, and Washington Semester at American University also offer programs that are particularly well suited to Public Policy and Law majors.
+For additional information students should refer to the updated study aborad listings available at the Office of Study Away.